ducalpha/greenbag/README.md

 * Does not setup routing tables on client automatically.

 ## How to enable multiple network interfaces on Android
 In order to enable LTE and WiFi simultaneously you need to modify the ConnectivityService of Android Framework.
-On proprietary phones where the source code of the Android Framework is not available, you may need to reverse engineer and modified the ConnectivityService.
-You can find details in [How to Enable Multiple Network Interfaces on Android](https://docs.google.com/document/d/1zpRF1jbZ6egCjiRn0DGuIvaAHzBEEisHnEoX3U4oupE/edit?usp=sharing).
+On proprietary phones where the source code of the Android Framework is not available, you may need to reverse engineer and modify the ConnectivityService module.

+More details are available in [How to Enable Multiple Network Interfaces on Android](https://docs.google.com/document/d/1zpRF1jbZ6egCjiRn0DGuIvaAHzBEEisHnEoX3U4oupE/edit?usp=sharing).